bakankaya/pixel-paint/README.md

 - zoom in/out
 - shading
 - save file option
+- center and maybe pointers to use a ruler

 And some ideas to improve:

 - colorpicker to take from canvas
 - recently used colors as a menu option
+- automatic shape creator